-Indiana Task Force 1 deploys from Indianapolis to aid in Hurricane Debby recovery
+Indiana Task Force 1 deploys from Indianapolis to aid in Debby recovery

 Indiana Task Force 1 prepares to help combat Tropical Storm Debby

-INDIANAPOLIS (WISH) — Indiana USAR Task Force 1 is headed to South Carolina to help with search and rescue efforts after Hurricane Debby passes through.
+INDIANAPOLIS (WISH) — Indiana USAR Task Force 1 is headed to South Carolina to help with search and rescue efforts after Tropical Storm Debby passes through.

 Forty-eight members of the task force left Indianapolis Sunday night.
 The team includes first responders from 17 public safety agencies across the state, including Indianapolis, Carmel, and Noblesville, and 15 civilian members.